NEU-DSG/buildtapas/README.md

 ## instructions for using buildtapas

-  1. Download the buildtapas.sh file (yes, ONLY this file.
-It will clone/download/create everything else that it needs).
+	1. Download two just two files (yes, just these two.
+They will pull down the rest of what is needed.)
+	  * buildtapas.sh
+		* stub.make
-  2. Place it in the location where you want to install Drupal
+  1. Place them in the location where you want to install Drupal
-  3. The five parameters are:
+  1. The five parameters are:
     * Username for exisiting MySQL account with sufficient permissions to create a new database
 	  * The password for above MySQL account
 	  * The name of the new drupal database to create